 Take Action to Clean The Air Through Energy Efficiency at Home

-The small choices we make at home affect the air, and by conserving energy YOU can help clean the air.
-In fact, if every home in Utah shaved their energy usage by just 10%, we could save nearly 900 million kWh of electricity and over 7,000 million cubic feet of natural gas annually!
-Most homes and businesses can easily cut energy costs by 20%, if not more, through reducing inefficient energy use.
+The small choices we make at home affect the air we all breathe, and by conserving energy YOU can help clean the air.
+In fact, if every home in Utah shaved their energy usage by just 10%, we could save nearly 900 million kWh of electricity and over 7,000 million cubic feet of natural gas annually - combined, that's 425 million pounds of CO2 each year!
+Most homes and businesses can easily cut energy costs by 20%, if not more, by reducing inefficient energy use.
 Cutting energy waste in your home doesn't have to be difficult.

 1. Five-minute Fixes